Pear-231/Personal-Finance-Portfolio-Tracker/README.md

   *'Portfolio' Sheet: Adding New Assets*

+To replace the example assets and add new assets, follow these steps:
   - Assets currently held are in the 'Stocks', 'Bonds', 'Commodities' and 'Cash' sections.
-To replace the example assets and add new assets, follow these steps:
-  - Cells in the columns 'Ticker', 'Quantity', 'Date of First Holding', 'Purchase Price Per Share', 'Purchase Price (£), 'Interest, Dividends and Distributions', and the asset name require manual input of data relevant to chosen assets.
-The 5 Stocks, 1 Bonds ETF, 1 Commodities ETF and 1 Cash are example assets*, these are to be replaced with chosen assets.
+  - Manually input data in the cells in the columns 'Ticker', 'Quantity', 'Date of First Holding', 'Purchase Price Per Share', 'Purchase Price (£), 'Interest, Dividends and Distributions', copying the example assets.
       - 'Ticker': Google Finance ticker information can be found by Google searching for the chosen asset's ticker e.g. 'facebook ticker', copy the ticker e.g. 'NASDAQ: FB', and remove the space between the stock exchange and the company so it is formatted 'NASDAQ:FB'.
-      - Input data for 'Ticker', 'Quantity' etc. into the respective cells by following the examples in the template document, this process is repeated for each asset type Stocks, Bonds etc..
-For 'Cash', only data for the 'Date of First Holding' and 'Purchase Price (£)' is required.
+      - For 'Cash', only data for the 'Date of First Holding' and 'Purchase Price (£)' is required.
       - For 'Interest, Dividends and Distributions' cells, input data when relevant.

   *'Portfolio' Sheet: Removing Sold Assets*